bas080/furver/CONTRIBUTING.md

 ```
 ```

-up to date in 4s
+added 208 packages, and audited 371 packages in 2s

 31 packages are looking for funding run `npm fund` for details

+found 0 vulnerabilities

-added 208 packages, and audited 371 packages in 3s
+added 208 packages, and audited 371 packages in 2s

 31 packages are looking for funding run `npm fund` for details

 found 0 vulnerabilities

-up to date, audited 3 packages in 938ms
+up to date, audited 3 packages in 864ms

 found 0 vulnerabilities
 ```